 If you are a full or part-time member of staff for whom teaching or co-ordination of academic courses is a substantial part of your job, and are interested in research that will lead to significant developments in the curriculum or your teaching practice (including content, delivery method and/or assessment practice), you may be eligible for the above grants.

-Further details on the application process are available by emailing email@example.com
+The application form can downloaded from here and further details on the application process are available by emailing firstname.lastname@example.org

 Matariki Network of Universities Travel Award